 Same as the detergent, make sure you get a bottom cream suitable to use with cloth diapers.
 Traditional creams will adhere to the inner fabric of the diapers and may clog the fibers of the fabric, leaving behind a residue layer even after washing.
 If you have to use a regular diaper rash ointment for an extreme situation, use a thick liner to avoid the ointment getting on the diaper.
 If you get some on your diaper accidentally, use a degreasing detergent and scrub, scrub, scrub, then rinse, rinse, rinse.

-Cloth wipes are the practical and cost-effective way to go, especially if you are already doing diaper laundry!
-Cut up receiving blankets, wash cloths and cotton velour wipes.
+Cloth wipes are a practical and cost-effective way to go, especially if you are already doing diaper laundry!
+Cut up receiving blankets, washcloths and cotton velour wipes.
 They all do the same job, but some parents prefer certain fabrics over others.
 The size of the wipes can also be a deciding factor when choosing your fabric.
 You can carry moist wipes in your diaper bag or carry dry wipes along with a small spray bottle and spray/wipe as needed.
-If you prefer DIY projects, check out this easy cloth wipes video tutorial or article.
+If you prefer DIY projects, check out this easy cloth wipes video tutorial.

 What are your cloth diapering essentials?
-Have you tried theses?
+Have you tried these?
 Share your experiences in the comments below!

 Marietta Mayo is a native of Puerto Rico currently living with her family in Virginia while navigating the world of cloth diapering, natural parenting, and babywearing.
 She has a 20-month-old daughter and is a trained scientist who has taught science to grades K-12 since 2003.